gambiolo/tortuga-guardian/index.md

 Now his main focus is to replace the floating plastic parts of the tortuga with mycelium structures coated with biocomposit mixture (coagulated fibres) [we write about biomaterial since 2016](https://medium.com/@BHsafari/biodesign-and-biomaterials-2e676c92a604).

-Soon gypsylab will be on the road for workshops
+Soon gypsylab will be on the road for workshops to share his gambiologist knowledge

 ![Screen Shot 2021-08-12 at 12 45 39 PM](https://user-images.githubusercontent.com/86488172/129184465-d3a3660f-2b80-4a39-aff4-689da86ee846.png)